loeshat/TangyTimeTable/README.md

   - Same availabilities are applied across all displayed dates due to slow load time issues.
 3. Activity & Location Recommendations
   - Activity and location data are currently hard-coded.
+  - To demonstrate latter parts of our event planning flow, we have hard-coded 3 events, which all users, once logged in, are automatically a part of.
+  - Note that because these events are hard-coded, any changes/planning progress made towards them will **NOT** be saved.
 4. Travel Time Suggestions
   - Travel time data is currently hard-coded.
+This means that the final travel time suggestions are always catered towards All Sorts Indoor Sports Centre.
 5. Search
   - Search is not functional yet.
 6. Non-Functional Features/Buttons